matthew-dong-dev/personal-website/recruiter.md

 **Undergraduate Research Fellow**

 - Received $6,000 grant to conduct a self-directed research project under the guidance of a faculty mentor.
-Submitted work for publication and presented accepted work at a research conference.
+Submitted work for peer review and presented published work at a research conference.